What was the exile all about, and why is the exile such a big deal?

 After spending decades in a foreign land under foreign rule, the Israelites are allowed to return home under Persian rule.
 However, this offers only a false climax.
 The people's hearts and spiritual state is as broken as it was before they left.
-Hope for future is all they had, but we know how that story ends!
+Hope for the future is all they had, but we know how that story ends!
 Jesus.

 Continue Your Learning Journey